Anahita-ghloo/Self-controlled-and-Remote-controlled-robot/android app/README.md

 Tha app has two control classes.
 FaceControl and Movement control which contain arduino commands for controlling Dot Matrix and Motors.

-In the MainActivity it create a Bluetooth connection with the device.
+In the MainActivity it creates a Bluetooth connection with the device.

 ##### Note : Before running the app, the HC-05 module should be paired with your android device.